gemmaellis16/memory_game/README.md

 #### * **Imagery**

-* The background image of toy trains was chosen to give the feeling of playing the game in a child's playroom.
+* The background of a simple farm image was used in order to keep with the theme but not too busy to distract the user from the main game.
-Specifically chosen because it is a "flat-lay" - a photograph taken from directly above - this means the background complements the game without distracting from it.
-The background images for the modals were chosen for their comic-book like qualities, adding a little positive emotional feedback at a level that appeals to a child.

 [Back to top](#table-of-contents)

 #### * **Styling**
-Cards and container boxes were given rounded corners to continue the child friendly theme, many real life memory cards for children have corners like this.
-Repeating the same rounded corner pattern throughout the page keeps consistency in design and maintains the feeling that all elements belong together.
+Th cards have rounded corners as other memory cards that I have seen for children have corners like this - so it looks attractive for this age group.
+I also use all boxes like this because I think keeping the same rounded corner pattern throughout the page keeps consistency in design and maintains the feeling that all elements belong together.

 #### * **Cards**